b1n/pytracks/README.md

 ### Quick Start

 Initialize the simulation and specify the exercise to execute.
-In the example below, the exercise COREDEMO is used:
+In the example below, the exercise SBBR is used:

 ```
-service ptracks start COREDEMO
+service ptracks start SBBR
 ```

 Open a browser and go to http://localhost:61000/ to see the web interface of the simulation.